 Then, with a single click, you tuck your plastic back inside the safety of your wallet.

 Why?
 The payment link isn’t secure.
-The address bar doesn’t have a lock icon or turn green. and you know that could mean trouble.
+The address bar doesn’t have a lock icon. and you know that could mean trouble.
 The new string of words going through your mind is likely not appropriate for this blog, but they probably express exasperation and disappointment.

 Think again.
 Every website can benefit from an SSL certificate.

 Did you know an SSL certificate can improve SEO?

 That’s right, Google uses SSL as a ranking signal in their search algorithm, so that HTTPS or SSL-secured websites are ranked higher than non-secure sites.

 Google's so focused on security, in July of 2018, the Chrome browser includes a "not secure" notice on all websites that lack a proper SSL certificate.

 If your business relies on organic search from Google, an SSL certificate is an immediate necessity.